-\textit{Completion of phase diagram.---}The phase diagram [Fig.~\ref{fig:pd}(a)] exhibits a few more features apart from the uniform orders \cite{supp}.
-First, phase separation \cite{emery90prl,hanisch95annp,qin22jpcm} can occur between different phases in the doping phase diagram, where domains of both phases coexist.
-Second, coplanar spiral spin (SS) orders \cite{hanisch95annp,qin22jpcm} generally occur along the FM phase boundary.
-Last, we observe a wide regime of dilute CLS (DCLS) at weak coupling.
-Increasing filling raises the CLS density, until it turns into the AFMSt-CStP2 order at $n_\text{FB}=-1/2$.
+\textit{Completion of phase diagram.---}The phase diagram [Fig.~\ref{fig:pd}(a)] exhibits a few more features apart from the uniform orders, including phase separation \cite{emery90prl,hanisch95annp,qin22jpcm}, coplanar spiral spin (SS) orders \cite{hanisch95annp,qin22jpcm}, and dilute CLS (DCLS).
+Furthermore, we go beyond the pure Hubbard model by adding extended repulsions $U_1=2U_2>0$ (Fig.~\ref{fig:pdnfb0n1}).
+While onsite repulsion favors magnetic orders, extended repulsion enhances charge orders and alters the ground states.
+See Supplemental Material \cite{supp} for the detailed discussions.

-Furthermore, we go beyond the pure Hubbard model by adding extended repulsions $U_1=2U_2>0$.
-The extended phase diagrams and the various S-C orders appearing in them are shown in Figs.~\ref{fig:nfb0} and \ref{fig:nfbn1}.
-The key observation is that the extended repulsion drives the ground state through a number of S-C orders \cite{supp}.
-Detecting a certain type of charge or magnetic order in the flat-band materials thus serves as a way to characterize the dominant interactions.

-\textit{Possible spin liquids.---}The rich structure in the phase diagrams reveals an intricate relation among the energetically competitive magnetic orders.
-An interesting physical scenario may happen when they arise as symmetry-breaking instabilities of a \emph{parent} quantum spin liquid phase \cite{explanation}.
-The ground states of certain kagome spin models have been claimed to be $\mathbb{Z}_2$ spin liquids \cite{PhysRevB.65.224412,yan2011spin,nishimoto2013controlling,jiang2012identifying}.
-Here, from a symmetry point of view, we explore this possibility by selecting the most likely $\mathbb{Z}_2$ kagome spin liquids and analyzing the various magnetic orders derived from them \cite{messio12prl,supp}.
+\textit{Possible spin liquids.---}The rich structure in the phase diagrams reveals an intricate relation among the competing magnetic orders.
+An interesting scenario may happen when they arise as symmetry-breaking instabilities of a \emph{parent} quantum spin liquid \cite{explanation}.
+Here, from a symmetry perspective, we explore this possibility by selecting the most likely $\mathbb{Z}_2$ kagome spin liquids \cite{PhysRevB.65.224412,yan2011spin,nishimoto2013controlling,jiang2012identifying} and analyzing the various magnetic orders derived from them \cite{messio12prl,supp}.